tinymovr/Tinymovr/docs/hardware/errata.rst

 .. _alpha-erratum-2:

-Tinymovr Alpha USB Micro Connector Erratum
+Tinymovr Alpha USB Micro Connector
 ******************************************

 The USB Micro connector used in the v1 adapter was unfortunately not very robust.
 In order to ensure that there is a good contact between the board and the USB cable, please ensure the male connector of the cable is firmly seated in the female connector of the board.